How Much Does It Cost To Fly A Dog Interstate Within Australia?

 - Breed restrictions.
 According to official, nation-wide restrictions, the following breeds aren’t allowed to fly at all within Australian borders: Dogo Argentino, American Pitbull, Perro De Presa Canario, Japanese Tosa, and Fila Brasileiro .
 Brachycephalic dogs, while not banned by Australian law, tend to be restricted by airlines and carrier companies.
 Airline-specific rules, as well as restrictions on certain routes, change constantly.
 To get the latest information, check in with your company before booking.
 This is particularly important if you want to fly a brachycephalic dog.

 - Other restrictions.
 Most companies don’t allow dogs younger than 8 weeks-old to fly as cargo, while others have booking restrictions for pups that weigh more than 65 kg .
-Some companies also require you to get a health certificate from your vet, so call beforehand to make sure you’re on the clear.
+Some companies also require you to get a health certificate from your vet, so call beforehand to make sure you’re in the clear.

 Dog Air-Flight Travel Options In Australia